d3/d3-voronoi/README.md

 The computed Voronoi diagram returned by [*voronoi*](#_voronoi) has the following properties:

 * `edges` - an array of [edges](#diagram_edge).
-* `cells` - an array of [cells](#diagram_cell), one per input point; a cell may be null for a coincident point.
+* `cells` - a sparse array of [cells](#diagram_cell), one for each unique input point.

+For each set of coincident input points, one of the points is chosen arbitrarily and assigned the associated cell; the other coincident input points’ entries are missing from the returned sparse array.

 <a name="diagram_polygons" href="#diagram_polygons">#</a> <i>diagram</i>.<b>polygons</b>() [<>](https://github.com/d3/d3-voronoi/blob/master/src/Diagram.js#L72 "Source")

-Returns an array of polygons clipped to the [*extent*](#voronoi_extent), one for each cell in the diagram.
+Returns a sparse array of polygons clipped to the [*extent*](#voronoi_extent), one for each cell (each unique input point) in the diagram.
 Each polygon is represented as an array of points \[*x*, *y*\] where *x* and *y* are the point coordinates, and a `data` field that refers to the corresponding element in *data*.
 Polygons are open: they do not contain a closing point that duplicates the first point; a triangle, for example, is an array of three points.
 Polygons are also counterclockwise, assuming the origin ⟨0,0⟩ is in the top-left corner.

-For each set of coincident sites, one of the sites is chosen arbitrarily and assigned the associated cell’s polygon; the other coincident sites’ polygons are missing from the returned sparse array.
-(These polygons are undefined.)
+For each set of coincident input points, one of the points is chosen arbitrarily and assigned the associated polygon; the other coincident input points’ entries are missing from the returned sparse array.

 <a name="diagram_triangles" href="#diagram_triangles">#</a> <i>diagram</i>.<b>triangles</b>() [<>](https://github.com/d3/d3-voronoi/blob/master/src/Diagram.js#L82 "Source")